 The safe and effective management and distribution of vaccines and essential medicines are vital elements of any successful health care program, but they can be difficult tasks in low-resource settings, especially as new products are introduced into already strained national supply chains.

 This site highlights PATH’s work to develop and facilitate access to innovations that help to store, monitor, and transport vaccines and other essential medicines at appropriate temperatures, especially in low-resource settings.
-As part of PATH’s Technology Solutions Global Program, our scope of work in vaccine and pharmaceutical supply systems and equipment ranges from the development of novel technologies to forward-thinking strategies that ensure that critically needed health care products reach beneficiaries at the right time and in the right condition.
+Our scope of work in vaccine and pharmaceutical supply systems and equipment ranges from the development of novel technologies to forward-thinking strategies that ensure that critically needed health care products reach beneficiaries at the right time and in the right condition.

 Strategies to Prevent Vaccine Freezing video